zeux/meshoptimizer/README.md

     - `meshopt_EncodeExpSharedComponent` shares exponents between the same component in different vectors
     - `meshopt_EncodeExpClamped` does not share exponents but clamps the exponent range to reduce exponent entropy

-Note that all filters are lossy and require the data to be deinterleaved with one attribute per stream; this faciliates efficient SIMD implementation of filter decoders, allowing the overall decompression speed to be closer to that of the raw codec.
+Note that all filters are lossy and require the data to be deinterleaved with one attribute per stream; this facilitates efficient SIMD implementation of filter decoders, allowing the overall decompression speed to be closer to that of the raw codec.

 ## Triangle strip conversion